rgbkrk/is-this-your-pipe/cfp-form.md

 5) I understand that should my talk be determined to be unsuitable (e.g. a vendor or sales pitch, a talk on the keeping of goats, etc.) after I have presented, that I will not receive an honorarium.

 As detailed above,
-I, (insert primary speaker name), have read and agree to the Grant of Copyright Use.
+I, Kyle Kelley, have read and agree to the Grant of Copyright Use.
-I, (insert primary speaker name), have read and agree to the Terms of Speaking Requirements.
+I, Kyle Kelley, have read and agree to the Terms of Speaking Requirements.
-I, (insert primary speaker name), have read and agree to the Agreement to Terms of Speaking Remuneration or I will forfeit my honorarium.
+I, Kyle Kelley, have read and agree to the Agreement to Terms of Speaking Remuneration or I will forfeit my honorarium.

-If you have not received confirmation of your submission after two business days of submission, contact us again at talks[at]defcon[dot]org.
-Good luck!